ucsd-cse150a-ss25/ucsd-cse150a-ss25.github.io/src/index.md

 **I missed a quiz deadline, what should I do?**

-You can submit it late until the end of the quarter.
-Generally we allow lots (think like 1/3 to 1/2) of the quizzes to be late without it impacting your grade, but do take them seriously before the end of the week so you're prepared.
+Quiz 1 and Quiz 2's deadlines have been extended until the end of the quarter.
+For Quiz 3 and onwards, there is a late submission penalty; you can only earn 80% of the credit remaining that you can normally earn.

 **I missed a homework deadline, what should I do?**